AhmadEleiwa/POS-System/README.md

 >
 > Authentication system
 >
-> Authorization to let the admin create and delete users into the system
+> Authorization (let the admin create and delete users into the system)
 ## How To Run

 First of all you need to install node.js.
 After installing node.js, you have to run client app as the command below.